 States and Municipalities Need Federal Aid Now

-It should be very clear to library advocates and leaders that the fate of public libraries, school libraries, and college and university libraries is inextricably tied to the financial stability of state and municipal funding.
-The situation for towns, cities, counties, school districts, and states are grave, but there is a chance to blunt the worst effects for libraries and the communities and campuses they serve - but only if we understand how funding really works.
+The fate of public libraries, school libraries, and college and university libraries is inextricably tied to the financial stability of state and municipal funding.
+The revenue forecasts are grave for towns, cities, counties, school districts, and states, but there is a chance to blunt the worst effects for libraries and the communities and campuses they serve - but only if we understand how funding really works.

 Unlike the federal government, state and local governments must begin their fiscal years on time and with a balanced budget.
 The first round of COVID-related bills like the CARES Act and the Families First Coronavirus Response Act were disaster response bills.
 They temporarily restructured areas like unemployment insurance and family leave along with making significant infusions of cash into existing programs to shore up the business sector and non-profit organizations.
 Schools, healthcare, childcare, and emergency services all received significant financial supports to respond to the crisis through grant programs.
 Libraries and museums were eligible in the CARES Act for competitive grants that focused specifically on digital equity projects.
 But none of those disaster response bills helped with the coming funding crisis for state and local governments - including public, academic, and school libraries.